MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsInboundExemptNumberPattern.md

 ```

 ## DESCRIPTION
-This cmdlet returns a specific or all exempt number patterns added to the tenant list including Name, Description, Enabled (True/False), and Pattern for each.
+This cmdlet returns a specific or all exempt number patterns added to the tenant list for call blocking including Name, Description, Enabled (True/False), and Pattern for each.

 ## EXAMPLES